top of page

 Image from Wix

-Located within Gorges State Park (pronounced “gorgeous”), Rainbow Falls has got to be one of the most magnificent waterfalls near Asheville, and its beauty is only magnified by those glorious fall colors.
+Located within Gorges State Park ), Rainbow Falls has got to be one of the most magnificent waterfalls near Asheville, and its beauty is only magnified by those glorious fall colors.
 Accessed from the trailhead at the Grassy Ridge parking lot, I'd say this 3-mile roundtrip hike is not for the faint of heart.
 Lots of uphill and downhill sections, the not infrequent creek-crossing and a finale composed of some particularly steep steps.

 However, all this tribulation terminates in an unobstructed view of Rainbow Falls, whose mists, through inexplicable prismatic mechanics, reliably produce rainbows in the pre-noon hours.
 You may be tempted to rest your heels at the waterfall’s first viewing-station, but it's just a little ways further down to the lower observation deck, close enough to taste the spray.
-If you can endure the hike, or if you’re looking for a vigorous walk, Rainbow Falls has all the explosive fall pigments you could wish for, plus a little bit more.
+If you can endure the hike, or if you’re looking for a more vigorous walk, Rainbow Falls has all the explosive fall pigments you could wish for, plus a little bit more.

 Distance from Asheville: About an hour and fifteen minutes.